JJ/docker-raku-test/README.md

   - docker run -t -v  /home/travis/build/[my GitHub nick]/[github repo name]:/test  --entrypoint="/bin/sh" jjmerelo/test-perl6  -c cd /test && zef install .
   - docker run -t -v /home/travis/build/[my GitHub nick]/[github repo name]:/test jjmerelo/test-perl6
 ~~~

+YOu might have to install non-Perl dependencies.
+Remember that you are
+going to be using [Alpine Linux](https://alpinelinux.org/)
+underneath.
+For instance, many modules use `openssl`.
+Add:

+    - docker run -t -v  /home/travis/build/[my GitHub nick]/[github repo name]:/test  --entrypoint="/bin/sh" jjmerelo/test-perl6  -c apk add openssl-dev

+to the `script:` section of Travis.
+In other, more complicated cases, you might want to try something else, but at any rate you can try and look for the name of the package in Alpine.
+Pretty much everything is in there.